Chapter 10 : Equals and Opposites

 A meeting of eyes.
 Perhaps of more.
 Rose stiffened.
 The lights around them brightened, feeding on the strange electrick currents that surged through the air.
 His face was little more than marble, bearing resemblance to the wizard of the duelling grounds only in form.
 But his eyes held something of that other Scorpius Malfoy, uninhibited by restraint, a man governed, nay overwhelmed, by feeling.

-She refused to be the first to look away, though within she quailed at one glimpse of his burning gaze.
+She refused to be the first to look away, though within she quailed at one glimpse of his steady gaze.

 “But I think that Adčla will need to rest.
 We have, I suppose, exerted ourselves too much these last few days.”